yennanliu/CS_basics/doc/cheatsheet/dfs.md

 # DFS
+- search algorithm
+- Deep first, then breadth
 - To check if some value exists
 - Inorder, preorder, postorder (can recreate a tree)
-- Deep first, then breadth
 - not most efficient (VS bfs), but can handle some specific problems

 ## 0) Concept